ShivLochawala/Online-Marks-Entry-System/README.md

 # Online-Marks-Entry-System
-Online Marks Entry System project made using HTML, CSS, JavaScript, JAVA's JSP.
+Online Marks Entry System project made using HTML, CSS, JavaScript, JSP(JAVA).
 In this project mainly 3 module are there.
 1st faculty 2nd Co-ordinator and 3rd HOD.
 Here faculty can add student, add marks, show marks, show student details and after entering marks that marks are store and go for approval to Co-Ordinator.